 This new provider is called Guideline, and it has an interesting story.
 The founder Kevin Busque had previously co-founded TaskRabbit, an online and mobile marketplace that matches freelance labor with local demand, allowing consumers to find immediate help with everyday tasks, including cleaning, moving, delivery and handyman work.
 Having trouble finding a high quality affordable retirement plan for his employees, he did what any successful entrepreneur would do to solve a problem.
 He started his own company.

-What makes Guideline especially interesting is that they currently require employers to pay both their fees and the advisory fees if they choose to use an advisor.
+What makes Guideline especially interesting is that they currently require employers to pay both their administration and record keeping fees and the advisory fees if they choose to use an advisor.
 Since I have always advocated that employers pay the service provider provider fees, I have no issue with this requirement.
 In fact, I have often suggested that service provider fees would decrease drastically if there was ever a rule that required them to write a check instead of passing the fees on to participants.
 The reason is simple: Employers are more sensitive to fees if they have to write a check.

 Guideline’s incredibly low fee structure and streamlined process not only enable small employers to afford a retirement plan both in terms of time and money, but they also help give participants a chance to avoid the exorbitant fees (often close to 2%) that they otherwise would have incurred.
 The Department of Labor provides an example to quantify the effect of just 1% in additional fees: